inpercima/descriptions-examples-templates/README.md

 It contains some base images and there Dockerfiles to work with them.

 # Repository basics
-## Build and run a image
-You will need node/npm to run the scripts.
+## clone

     git clone https://github.com/inpercima/docker
     cd docker

+## Work with node/npm via shelljs
+All images can be build with node.js and shelljs.

     # install dependencies
     npm install
     # build all images
     node build.js

+## Work with docker-compose
+Some images/container can be build with docker-compose to handle the containers, e.g. mysql.

+    # deploy mysql
+    docker-compose up- d
+    # undeploy mysql
+    docker-compose down

-# Cheat sheet
+# Cheat sheet docker
 ## Introduction
 Collection of commands creating/removing docker images and containers and working with them.